marco-cardoso/property_anomaly_detector/README.md

 <h2> System </h2>

 It was created a system to download the London properties from Zoopla daily and apply the anomaly detector over them.
-For each property an anomaly score is attached.
+For each property, an anomaly score is attached.
 Zoopla was chosen because it has an API with endpoints to download rental properties.
 As the name suggests just because it has a high anomaly score it does not mean that it is a scam.
-It could be a real agent offering a great deal or an advertisement with misfilled fields.
+It could be a real agent offering a great deal or an advertisement with misfiled fields.
 Consequently, an anomaly.
 That is the reason that the name of the project is not "scam detector".
 However, if someone creates a scam with a very attractive price, certainly will receive a high anomaly score.

 ![PAD DASH](https://github.com/marco-cardoso/property_anomaly_detector/blob/master/pad_dash.png)